cschenxiang/NeRD-Rain/README.md

 > Primary contact: Xiang Chen (chenxiang@njust.edu.cn)

 ## 📣 News
+- [24-04-01] We will release the arXiv version (including all codes, models and results).
 - [24-02-27] Our paper has been accepted to CVPR 2024.

 ## 📌 Overview